-Beginning in 2014, CHAUTAUQUA will award Editors Prizes: $500, $250, and $100 for each issue.
-Awards will recognize the writing we feel best captures both the issue’s theme and the spirit of Chautauqua Institution.
+Chautauqua will award Editors Prizes: $500, $250, and $100 for each issue.
+These awards will recognize the writers who best captures the theme and the spirit of the Chautauqua Institution.

 The first place winner will automatically be nominated for the Pushcart Prize.
 To be eligible, writers must submit using our online submission process—and all online submissions, regardless of genre, are contenders.
 See our submission guidelines for more information.